NinjaBunny9000/stream-overlays/README.md

 1. the front end (overlay)
 2. the server (incl. chat bot)

-the server communicates with chat and twitch's api, then forwards respective actions to HUE api and the overlay.
+the server communicates with chat and twitch's api, then forwards respective actions to the HUE bridge and the overlay.

 the overlay listens for server's requests via websockets (socket.io) and forwards obs events it detects back to the server (via ws as well).

+you will need to install and run these two parts separately but concurrently.

 the server is a node app hosting the websocket server over http as an express app

 the overlay is hosted via webpack

-you will need to install and run these two parts separately but concurrently.

 ### installing
 **./overlay**